 If you are seeking legal advice after losing a loved one in an accident caused by the negligence of another, we would like to begin by extending our sincerest condolences for your loss.

-At Friedman & Simon, L.L.P., our New Hyde Park wrongful death lawyers understand that this is an extraordinarily challenging time for you and your family, so we are here to do everything to support your legal needs.
+At Friedman & Simon, L.L.P., our New Hyde Park personal injury lawyers understand that this is an extraordinarily challenging time for you and your family, so we are here to do everything to support your legal needs.
 This guide will discuss how we manage the legal process for you, who might be liable in wrongful death accidents, and what we do to protect your family’s financial future.

 - We Will Take Care of Every Detail in the Legal Process for You

 - Who Could Be Liable in a Wrongful Death Lawsuit?

 - Let a New Hyde Park Wrongful Death Attorney Get Started on Your Claim Today